exceptionless/Website/content/news/2016/2016-02-10-add-reverse-geocoding-to-your-app.md

 After we decided on the library, we evaluated a few API/lookup services based on cost and accuracy.
 We ended up going with the <a href="https://developers.google.com/maps/documentation/geocoding/usage-limits" target="_blank">Google Maps GeoCoding API</a>.
 They offer 2500 free requests per day and are one of the most used location services in the world.

 Next, let’s write the code that will look up our location from a latitude and longitude.
-You can find our <a href="https://github.com/exceptionless/Exceptionless/blob/master/Source/Insulation/Geo/GoogleGeocodeService.cs" target="_blank">complete example here</a>.
+You can find our complete example here.

 Remember to get your free api key from Google before running the code below.